linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 ### 3.11 Volatility timing

 The general idea underlying market timing strategies is that we would like to increase exposure to the stock market when the reward-to-risk ratio is high and keep the exposure lower when the reward-to-risk ratio is low.
 This should then boost the Sharpe ratio of the long-run return of the strategy.
-Recall the optimal asset allocation formula for the single risky asset case (3.1),  now written with conditional moments:
+Recall the optimal [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] formula for the single risky asset case (3.1),  now written with conditional moments:

 $$